KILTprotocol/web3-login-demo/README.md

 The .env-file should be on the root directory of this repository.
 It's just called `.env`.
 It is include on the .gitignore list, so that it never gets push to github.

 Is it a standard that all enviroment variables are name with capitalized letters.
-Please, follow the standard and use this name for your enviorement variables:
+Please, follow the standard and use this names for your enviorement variables:

 - WSS_ADDRESS = { webSocket}
 - ORIGIN = { domainOrigin }